Entrepreneur’s Relief can help business owners to cut the amount of Capital Gains Tax they need to pay when selling their business.

 NB.
 This guide is currently being updated to incorporate the announcements made in Budget 2016

 Entrepreneur’s Relief was first introduced in 2008.
 The 2008 Budget abolished the taper relief rules on business disposals and brought in a new flat rate of Capital Gains Tax at 18%.

 These measures meant that business owners who had built a business over many years, sometimes their lifetime, would have to pay a much higher rate of Capital Gains Tax when they came to sell their business.

-Following the creation of a new flat 18% CGT rate during Budget 2008, the Chancellor announced the introduction of entrepreneurs’ relief which was to compensate business owners who would have paid a lower rate under the previous taper relief rules on business disposals.
+As this could discourage entrepreneurs from building businesses, generating employment and creating wealth the government announced the introduction of Entrepreneurs’ Relief.
+This new relief was designed to compensate business owners who would have paid a lower rate of Capital Gains Tax (CGT) under the previous taper relief rules.

 The relief allowed business owners to pay an effective 10% capital gains tax rate on business disposals up to a lifetime ‘allowance’ of £1m.
 In the first 2010 Budget, Alistair Darling raised the lifetime limit to £2m.
 This was further extended to £5m in the ‘Emergency Budget’ of 2010, effective from 23rd June 2010, and further increased to £10m in the Budget of 2011, effective from April 6, 2011.

 Prior to March 17, 2016 Entrepreneurs’ Relief (ER) was limited to business owners who were selling their business, or a part of it.